mlabs-haskell/plutus-partial-tx/README.md

 ## 3. Build the frontend project

+Firstly, run `make build-lucid-lib` at the root project directory.

-Head inside the `example/frontend` directory and run the following commands:
+Now, head inside the `example/frontend` directory and run the following commands:

 - `npm i` - to install all the npm dependencies
 - `npx webpack` - to build the project